 Set the oven to 325F and pour the mixture 2/3 of the way up each muffin slot.

 I have a nice non-stick muffin tin I use for this, grease yours with coconut oil beforehand if you are worrying about sticking.

 Cook for 15-20 minutes, or until puffed up & golden brown.
 It should leave a knife clean when pulled from the center.

 Let cool for 15 minutes and pop those bad boys out for portable paleo breakfast power.
 They keep for five days in the fridge.
 Don’t freeze em.

 Sure, it takes a bit of time to make these things at firs, but they can provide breakfast for the week in one go.
 Also, you’ll find you can become quite adept at using leftover vegetables and meat from the lunches and dinner from the day before mixed in with eggs to make these egg muffins happen.
 (Editor's note: Hint, try bacon and sweet potato.)

 The bottom line is with some flavorful, precooked vegetables and meat, added to some whipped eggs in a muffin pan will give you a portable, delicious breakfast that is a definitive answer to “What’s for breakfast?”

 Want this recipe as a 1 page PDF you can easily print?
-Check out our eBook, For The Love of Paleo, which includes 30+ recipes (including this one) along with an easy Intro to Paleo and a guide through the 7 Pillars of Paleo.
+Check out our eBook, On Being Paleo, which includes 30+ recipes (including this one) along with an easy Intro to Paleo and a guide through the 7 Pillars of Paleo.

 Nik Hawks helps run the show at Paleo Treats.
 Fascinated by humans in all their strange glory, Nik is harnessed in and pulling hard in pursuit of excellence with the rest of the PT Crew.
 Enjoy!